edgi-govdata-archiving/EEW_SDWA_NJ/README.md

 # Instructions for development
 This app is rendered in Streamlit.
 To run locally:

-1. Install project requirements with `pipenv install`.
+1. Install project requirements with `pipenv sync`.
 You may also need to run `pipenv shell`.
 2. Run this app with `streamlit run Welcome.py`

 # Credits